apache/echarts-doc/en/tutorial/media-query.md

 # Responsive Mobile-End

-Apache ECharts (incubating)<sup>TM</sup> works in DOM nodes with user defined width and height.
+Apache ECharts<sup>TM</sup> works in DOM nodes with user defined width and height.
 ECharts *component* and *series* are both in this DOM node, whose location can be assigned by user seperately.
 Inner components of charts are not suitable for implementing DOM flow layout.
 Instead, we use a simpler and more understandable layout similar to absolute layout.
 But sometimes when container is of extreme size, this method cannot avoid component overlapping automatically, especially on small screens on mobile-end.

 Besides, sometimes one chart may need to be displayed on both PC and mobile-end, which involves the ability of ECharts inner components to be responsive with different container sizes.